 Lastly, regarding the Maitreya process – World Teacher – Bodhima plays a key role:

-With reference to Buddhist and Hindu Tantric tradition, the divinatory power of the Aeon Sophia that radiates the recognition of the Maitreya into the ordinary mind is Visvamata, “The Variegated Mother,” now to be called Bodhi-Ma.
+With reference to Buddhist and Hindu Tantric tradition, the divinatory power of the Aeon Sophia that radiates the recognition of the Maitreya into the ordinary mind is Visvamata, “The Variegated Mother,” now referenced as Bodhi-Ma.
 She is mother of the Bodhisattvas.
 As Iachhos, the child of the Mysteries, is the son of the Pleromic Sophia, so the Maitreya is the son of Bodhi-Ma — the living offspring of a divine feminine archetype.
 The Maitreya is what the Aeonic Mother imagines “It” to be.
 Sophia herself bears forth this fortunate child from the matrix of her dreaming attention, divine imagination.

 Bodhi-Ma confers the generic sense of humanity to the human animal isolated in ego, single-self identity.
 She nurtures the consciousness of the species-self, as it may be called.
 The recognition of the Maitreya anchors this sense of humanity in the human mind as a non-abiding, transpersonal insight that passes from look to look as human animals encounter each other, strangers or not.
-The radiant gaze of Bodhi-Ma holds this insight steady in the broke-open heart of innocence.” source
+The radiant gaze of Bodhi-Ma holds this insight steady in the broke-open heart of innocence. source

 Lunar Cycle: Crescent Moon Sighting in the SCALES